-Set in motion by a pictorial score, Shoulder-to-Shoulder is framed through the device of a scratch night: a theatrical format where performers come together to experiment, try new approaches and rehearse material for an audience of peers.
-Using scratch as a metaphor to navigate our individual and collective subjective experiences, the 2017 summer school invites active audiences to attend an intensive two and a half day programme of artist talks, performance workshops, reading groups, performances and exhibitions.
-In a layered arrangement of performative gestures, in a time when generosity in public encounter and the subjective experience of art feel more precious than ever, we hope to experience the fizz of multitudes and offer this as an invitation to be a participant in Shoulder-to-Shoulder.
+Set in motion by a pictorial score, Shoulder-to-Shoulder was framed through the device of a scratch night: a theatrical format where performers come together to experiment, try new approaches and rehearse material for an audience of peers.
+Using scratch as a metaphor to navigate our individual and collective subjective experiences, the 2017 summer school invited active audiences to attend an intensive two and a half day programme of artist talks, performance workshops, reading groups, performances and exhibitions.
+In a layered arrangement of performative gestures, in a time when generosity in public encounter and the subjective experience of art feel more precious than ever, the structure aimed to prompt the fizz of multitudes and create an invitation to participate.

-For Wojciech Kosma’s contribution to Shoulder-to-Shoulder, we are looking to form a working group with practitioners from around Scotland.
-The working group will consist of 5 individuals with wide spanning interests including performance, psychology, theatre, music and geography amongst others, to help facilitate a group conversation with Kosma as part of the summer school (28-30 June).
-The group will be asked to attend a study day on 27 June that will draw from the group’s experience and research into performance as a semi-‘rehearsal’ for 2 performed, open discussions throughout the summer school, and provide an opportunity to meet thinkers from different fields with vested interest in ideas of performance.
+For Wojciech Kosma’s contribution to Shoulder-to-Shoulder, organisers formed a working group with practitioners from around Scotland through an open invite for notes of interest.
+The working group consisted of 7 individuals with wide spanning interests including performance, psychology, theatre, music and geography amongst others, who helped facilitate a group conversation with Kosma as part of the summer school.
+The group attended a study day on 27 June that will drew from the group’s experience and research into performance as a semi-‘rehearsal’ for 2 performed, open discussions throughout the summer school, and provide an opportunity to meet thinkers from different fields with vested interest in ideas of performance.

 Gordon Douglas is a performance artist and organiser based in Edinburgh.